aar9nk/final-project-JWD4/task-6/README.md

     5. `push` the `taskHtml` into the `tasksHtmlList` array.

-4. After looping through each task, create a `tasksHtml` variable, set the variable to a string of HTML of all the tasks by `join`ing the `tasksHtmlList` array together, separating each task's html with a newline.
+4. After looping through each task, create a new `tasksHtml` variable (think about your scoping), and set it to a string of HTML of all the tasks by `join`ing the `tasksHtmlList` array together, separating each task's html with a newline.

     **Hint**: `\n` can be used to represent a newline.